 Our office is currently closed to in-person visitors.
 We are responsive to phone and emails, so please reach out!

 Sunday Services are being held via Zoom!
 Call or email the office for Zoom access information.
 We will offer Morning Prayer on Easter Sunday and will celebrate Easter all together once we can return to worship in person.

 All in-person activities and meetings are on hold until further notice.

 Grace's Kitchen is serving take-out lunches at its regular hours.
-We are welcoming volunteers who would like to help prep or distribute lunches for Grace's.
 More information and pictures of our current operations are below.

 Fr.
 Doug is refraining from pastoral visitation at this time.
 If you need pastoral support, please reach out by email, phone, or text

 We are asking all church members to limit their visits to St. Barnabas to what is absolutely necessary

 Montezuma Youth Pride clubs will be held virtually.
 Contact the office for more information.

 We have determined at this time in continuing to provide meals with the following procedures, please respect our decisions as we attend to minimizing crowd size due to COVID-19.

 We are only offering take-out options for meals until further notice.